woozie-10/url-shortener-app/README.md

 - `entities`: Defines the data model for the `Response` entities.
 - `handlers`: Implements the HTTP request handlers.
 - `config`: Contains configuration settings and management for the web application.
+- `docs`: Сontains Swagger documentation configuration files for the web application.
 - `tests`: Responsible for writing and running test cases to ensure the correctness and reliability of application.
 - `frontend`: Contains the client side of the application